 3. In the row for the SIL Analysis that you want to delete, In the Analysis ID column, select the link.

 The Analysis Summary workspace appears, displaying the summary for the selected the SIL Analysis.

-4. In the workspace, select the Definition tab.
+In the workspace, select the Definition tab.
+The datasheet for the SIL Analysis appears.